ocman-nazir-briet/ocman-nazir-briet/README.md

 - 👀 I’m interested in Data Science.
 - 🌱 I’m currently doing Masters in Data Science.
-- 💞️ I’m looking for graduates from IT field.
+- 💞️ I’m looking to connect with graduates from IT field.
 - 📫 go to [http://devbriets.pythonanywhere.com] to reach me.

 Languages and Tools: